My Eocene Christmas

 It goes without saying that we do not live in such a society.

 I know little about what it takes to code a forest of pine trees on a snowy mountainside for a VR ski simulator, but I am willing to bet that many more lines of code will be dedicated to synching the handsets to the goggles in order to simulate the feel of turning in a steep descent.
-The trees after all are wallpaper, and occasionally, obstacles.
+The trees are merely wallpaper in this simulation, and occasionally, obstacles.
 The fine details of bark, branches, and pine needles are therefore not really important.
 The bang from this simulation comes from the sensations it produces in the user, the rush of excitement we will receive, like an electrical charge.
 It is an entertainment product after all.

 I think about trees a lot.
 I lived in trees as a child---bonded with them---and now that I am an adult, I see in them a bellwether for human health and well-being on this planet.
 Our first ancestors lived in trees; they evolved with them.
 Our first religions revolved around trees.
 The World Tree.
 Yggdrasil.
 The Tree of Life.
 The Bo Tree.
 The Tree of the Knowledge of Good and Evil.
 This sense of reverence is entirely appropriate, even in the age of plastic and steel.
 Some of the oxygen I am breathing right now circulated through the leaves and bodies of trees, which, working together with an entire planetary cast of green things, constitute the lungs of the world.